 December’s here and it’s high time to deck the halls.
 Whether you’re the hostess with the mostest or a humble homebody, life is infinitely better with twinkling lights, festive garlands, and wreaths hung wherever they will go.
 And creating your very own winter wonderland doesn’t have to be a difficult task.
-To help guide you through the process, we enlisted the help of one of our in-house experts, Eileen Behnke, who worked with our president, Debbie Propst, to transform her home from its everyday state to the happy holiday retreat you see here.
+To help guide you through the process, we enlisted the help of one of our in-house experts, Eileen Behnke, who worked to transform this home from its everyday state to the happy holiday retreat you see here.
 Read on for her tips and tricks and get inspired to transform your own space for the season.

 Think About Your Theme

 “We wanted it to feel traditional but with an ease to it,” says Eileen of the house’s holiday scheme.
 “This is definitely a family home, so we didn’t want it to feel stuffy—there needed to be a sense of whimsy.”

 To pull off this tradition-meets-whimsy vibe, Eileen started with classic holiday decor and layered on fanciful details inspired by the surrounding countryside—think woodland creatures nestled among lush flora and fauna.
 On the mantels, pearl tassel ornaments and red cardinal accents liven up classic evergreen garlands.
 On the stairs, painted butterflies were pinned to appear as if flying up the banister.

 Greenery on the mantels was accented with touches like pearl tassels and red cardinals, while painted butterflies were pinned to appear as if flying up the entry’s stairs.
 It’s a whimsy inspired by the surrounding countryside—woodland creatures nestled among the flora and fauna.